Keratoconus

 How does keratoconus affect sight?

 In the very early stages of the condition, your vision may not be affected very much at all.
-However, as your keratoconus progresses and your cornea changes its shape, your vision will become more blurred.
+Your vision can become more blurred as your keratoconus progresses, and your cornea changes its shape.

-You may be more sensitive to light (photophobic) and experience glare, leading to discomfort and difficulty seeing things in brighter lit conditions.
+You may be more sensitive to light (photophobic) and experience glare at times.
+You may also have difficulty with your vision when the light is dim.
+Photophobia and glare can lead to discomfort and difficulty seeing things in brighter lit conditions.

 How is keratoconus usually managed?